pagong/jitsi-meet-on-k3os/README.md

 ## 1st Part: install K3os on a Proxmox VM

+We want to create a virtual machine (VM) using the KVM hypervisor of Proxmox, without using any manual steps.
+In oder to accomplish this, we need a customized version of the K3os ISO image, that does not ask any questions during  installation.
+This remastered ISO image needs to be created only once for each new version of K3os.
+With [`cloud-init`][5], it is possible to inject unique configuration data (aka `config.yaml`) into the fully automatic installation process of a K3os VM.
+So for each K3os instance, that we want to create, a separate `cloud-init` CDROM (ISO image) needs to built.

 ### Preparations

 - remaster the K3OS ISO image: adapt `/boot/grub/grub.cfg` for fully automatic installation